 When a property investor grants a lease, potentially this could be done on the basis that the tenant pays a premium for the initial grant of the lease, in addition to also paying rent over the term of the lease.
 In the absence of specific legislation to the contrary, such premiums would all be regarded for tax purposes as a capital receipt.
 However, there is specific legislation to treat some or all of such premiums as income.
 There are also other situations in which the legislation treats sums paid in respect of interests in property as income which would otherwise be treated as capital.
 This guidance gives an overview of the tax treatment of the following:

-Where a 'short' lease is granted under terms that a premium must be paid, a certain proportion of that premium is treated as rental income, taxed in the year of the grant of the lease.
+Where a short lease is granted under terms that a premium must be paid, a certain proportion of that premium is treated as a receipt of the landlord’s UK or overseas property business.
+If the landlord does not have such a business, then it is treated as doing so.
+The proportion of the premium is taxed in the tax year or accounting period of the grant of the lease.

 That proportion is found by the following formula: